drawsmcgraw/tacticalprogramming/content/kapp-controller-getting-started.md

 # Solution

 [The Docs](https://github.com/vmware-tanzu/carvel-kapp-controller/tree/develop/docs) are going to do a better job than me but, in a sentence, kapp-controller is a small workload that looks for new "apps" in your Kubernetes cluster.
 Upon discovery of an app (or an update to an existing one), kapp-controller will deploy (or update) that workload.
 Also, feel free to give the walkthrough a quick spin.
-It's not long and completely worth it.
+It's short and completely worth your time.

 I should note here that "app" is used very loosly.
 This is not just user-facing applications but, rather, any Kubernetes workload that you define.
 Examples include more complex workloads like a configured FluentBit deployment, an [Ingress Controller](https://projectcontour.io/), [inspection and diagnostics](https://sonobuoy.io/), and way, way more.

-This is best illustrated with an example.
+Let's walk through an example.

 ## Install kapp-controller